Børsen: 2024 fire

 On 16 April 2024, a fire during renovation work in the main building's copper roof destroyed about half of the building and resulted in the collapse of its iconic Dragespir ("Dragon Spire").
 There were no casualties.
 Børsen survived several earlier fires that occurred nearby: Christiansborg Palace burned down several times, the neighbouring building Privatbanken has been on fire, and the same happened to Proviantgården in Slotsholmsgade in 1992.
 The scaffolding around the building also caught fire, making it harder for firefighters to reach the flames, while the copper roof contained the heat.
 Military personnel were also on site to support firefighting efforts.
 Additional machinery was deployed to help remove the roof, as it was preventing water from reaching the fire.
 The facades were in danger of collapsing while the fire burned, as the building is mostly made of wood.
 A part of the north facade and a part of the west gable eventually collapsed on 18 April.

 "Several hundred" historic artworks from the building's substantial collection, as well as historic furniture, were rescued from the burning building by staff, emergency workers, and passers-by.
 Among them were the paintings From Copenhagen Stock Exchange by Skagen Painter Peder Severin Krøyer and Handelskammeret by Thomas Kluge.
 However, a two-tonne bust of King Christian IV of Denmark was lost.
 The nearby National Museum immediately sent 25 employees to help retrieve the art.

 Brian Mikkelsen, CEO of the Danish Chamber of Commerce, which owns the building, said that it would be rebuilt "no matter what".
 Denmark's Deputy Prime Minister, Troels Lund Poulsen, called the fire "our own Notre Dame moment".
 The fire occurred five years and one day after the Notre-Dame fire in Paris, another renovation fire which also destroyed the building's roof and spire.
 King Frederik X released a statement, saying that the fire was "a sad sight [...]
 For 400 years, Christian IV's edifice, Børsen, has been a distinctive landmark of Copenhagen."

+On 12 November 2024, police ruled out criminal acts as a cause of the fire, adding that it could not determine the exact cause.

+Reconstruction

 Reconstruction works on the building began on 26 September 2024, with King Frederik X laying a foundation stone.
-On 12 November 2024, police ruled out criminal acts as a cause of the fire, adding that it could not determine the exact cause.
+Builders plan to use "the same materials that were available in the 17th century.
+More than 800,000 handmade red bricks have been ordered from Germany and Poland, almost 900 pine trees are being brought from Denmark and Sweden, and recycled copper comes from Finland."
+As of summer 2025, construction workers were removing the copper cladding on the roof so that the wooden struts below could be replaced.
+It may take up to 70 years for the replacement copper roof to match the patination of the original.
+The current projected completion date is 2029.